pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/charizard-route/README.md

 - Toss pokeball to 3
 - Toss 2 j.
 - Walk down, face right for surge
-- Stomp x3
+- Flamethrower x3

 ## Misty

 - Walk down, right 1 tile, then down until you leave the gym
 - Enter gym and do this movement <https://imgur.com/a/rSwhLV1>
 - CANCEL on the green tile, move left 3 tile, up 1 and talk to Misty without exiting cancel
-- Stomp x2
+- Flamethrower x2 (Rage Starmie with 2 or less Flamethrower PP)

 ## Brock + Hall of Fame warp